-The lens hood is kind of “gigantic” when it is attached to the lens as you can see the different from the photos above.
-If you attached it in an opposite way as shown below, it will cover almost all the focus ring part such that the DMF and MF cannot be used at all.
+The lens hood is kind of “gigantic” when attached to the lens, as you can see the difference from the photos above.
+If you attached it oppositely, as shown below, it will cover almost the whole focus ring part such that the DMF and MF cannot be used at all.

 I had taken shots from the scene below and cropped the center and bottom-right corner for sharpness comparison.

-The center sharpness at the lens largest aperture F 1.8 and the following F 2 are a little grainy.
-Stopped down to F 2.8 the sharpness is boosted significantly and retain sharp until F 8.
-Sharpness start to drop at F 11 and dropped significantly from F 16 to F 22 which perform worse than the sharpness at F 1.8.
-Maximum center sharpness hit at F 4.
+The center sharpness at the lens’s largest aperture F1.8, and the following F2 are a little grainy.
+Stopped down to F2.8, the sharpness is boosted significantly and retain sharp until F8.
+Sharpness started to drop at F 11 and decreased substantially from F16 to F22, which performed worse than the sharpness at F1.8.
+Maximum center sharpness hit at F4.

-Corner sharpness was affected by the vignetting at F 1.8 and F 2, stopped down to F 2.8 did get rid of the vignetting issue but does not help much with the sharpness.
-Sharpness become better from F 4 and hit the maximum sharpness at F 8.
-Sharpness and details are well-retain from F 8 until F 16 while it slightly dropped at F 22.
-In corner sharpness, the smaller/smallest aperture like F 16 and F 22 are outperformed the corner sharpness at F 2.8 and larger apertures.
+Corner sharpness was affected by the vignetting at F1.8 and F2.
+Stopping down to F2.8 did eliminate the vignetting issue but did not help much with the sharpness.
+Sharpness becomes better from F4 and hits the maximum sharpness at F8.
+Sharpness and details are well-retain from F8 until F16 while it slightly dropped at F22.
+In corner sharpness, the smaller/smallest aperture like F16 and F22 outperformed the corner sharpness at F2.8 and larger apertures.

-The SEL24F18Z has the capability to shot 1/4 marco shots.
-Its closest focus distance of 16 cm is an advantage for marco shooting as well.
-With the “gigantic” lens hood attached, you will almost touch your subject and still able to make your subject in focus.
-Let’s see how does the SEL24F18Z close-up shot performance from the shot below.
+The SEL24F18Z can shoot 1/4 macro shots.
+Its closest focus distance of 16 cm is an advantage for macro shooting as well.
+With the “gigantic” lens hood attached, you will almost touch your subject and still keep your subject in focus.
+Let’s see how the SEL24F18Z close-up shot performance from the shot below.t below.

 The shot above was captured at the aperture F 5.6.
 From the 100% cropped sample, the tiny words and the background pattern at the bottom of the watch are very sharp indeed.

-Usually wide angle lens will have some barrel distortion but the SEL24F18Z has some minor pincushion distortion instead.
-Look carefully at the top of the shots and compare the RAW image with the Camera JPEG image then you will know what I’m talking about.
+Usually, a wide-angle lens will have some barrel distortion, but the SEL24F18Z has some minor pincushion distortion.
+Look carefully at the top of the shots and compare the RAW image with the camera JPEG image.
+Then, you will know what I’m talking about.

-Shots at F 1.8 and F 2 will suffer from the vignetting significantly.
-Stopped down to F 2.8 had improved the vignetting issue a lot and the lens get rid of the vignetting issue from F 4 (there is still having very minor vignetting at F 4 but I believe it won’t bother you at all) and onward.
+Shots at F1.8 and F2 suffered from the vignetting significantly.
+Stopping down to F2.8 had improved the vignetting issue a lot, and the lens got rid of the vignetting problem from F4 (there is still having very minor vignetting at F4, but I believe it won’t bother you at all) and onward.

 Center Chromatic Aberration